Master of Arts in Teaching

 The MAT program offers the following licensure areas:

-Secondary Education and Elementary Education students complete a 36-semester hour program of study, with Special Education candidates completing 38 hours.
+All licensure areas complete a 36-semester hour program of study.
 Each program has a job-embedded track where TWU will waive the six-hour student teaching requirement if a student is currently in a teaching position.

 One Saturday a Month